-- From your computer: If you have drive file stream installed on your computer, this becomes very easy.
-Just browse for the file you want to update after opening drive file stream and apply your changes to it.
+- From your computer: If you have a drive file stream installed on your computer, this becomes very easy.
+Just browse for the file you want to update after opening the drive file stream and apply your changes to it.
 The information is automatically updated.

 Stay organized by moving files into respective folders

 - Choose the file and click on three vertical dots in the top right corner that say more

 - Find Move to option and then select the desired folder